 - Preheat oven to 350 degrees F.

-- In the bowl of a standing mixer, add the room temperature butter, peanut butter, and brown sugar.
-Using the paddle attachment, cream until light and fluffy, or about 3 minutes.
+- Cream the butter, peanut butter, and sugar.
+In the bowl of a standing mixer, cream together the softened butter, peanut butter, and brown sugar until light and fluffy, or about 3 minutes.

-- Once mixed, scoop and roll the cookie dough into 1 ¼" balls.
-Place on a baking sheet lined with parchment paper, or a Silpat and press them down gently to flatten slightly.
+- Portion the cookies.
+Scoop and roll the cookie dough into 1 ¼" balls, then place about 2" apart on a parchment paper lined baking sheet.
+Press them down gently to flatten slightly.

 Tips For Making the Best Reese's Cookies